honeycombio/observability-day-workshop/scripts/README.md

 # Set your Honeycomb API key
 export HONEYCOMB_API_KEY=your_api_key

-# Run the end-to-end test
+# Run the end-to-end test with all services
 ./scripts/e2e-test.sh

+# Run with a specific language for the backend-for-frontend service
+./scripts/e2e-test.sh python
+./scripts/e2e-test.sh nodejs
+./scripts/e2e-test.sh dotnet
+./scripts/e2e-test.sh java
 ```

+When a language is specified, the script will use the `run-one-language` script instead of the default `run` script, and set the `PROGRAMMING_LANGUAGE` environment variable to the specified language.

 ### What the Script Does